rezervemoney/gitbooks/mechanics-rzr/revenue-sources.md

 ### 2/ Lending Fees on USDC Reserves

 Idle reserves are deployed into reputable lending markets (e.g., Aave, Morpho, Spectra) where they earn organic yield.
-This converts otherwise unused treasury capital into a steady cash flow, which can then be directed into buybacks.&#x20;
+This converts otherwise unused treasury capital into a steady cash flow, which can then be directed into buybacks.

 For example, with billions in USDC under management, even low-risk lending at 3–6% APY provides a meaningful baseline revenue stream to cover operating costs and strengthen the protocol’s floor price.